charlyie/charlyie/README.md

 ### 👋  &nbsp; Hello, I'm Charles Bourgeaux

-I'm a engineering manager who is passionate in API, Open source projects, and using low-impact technologies 🌱
+I'm a CTO who is passionate in API, Open source projects, and using low-impact technologies 🌱

 Some technologies I'm working with are PHP (mainly), Bash, Linux, JS, Amazon AWS (not that *low-impact*...).

 I created in 2016 the [reSmush.it API](https://resmush.it) to bring optimized pictures to developers, and for free :)
 Now, this service is the biggest FREE API in Image Optimization (with more than **10 billion images optimized**).
 It's optimizing **15 million pictures** daily, and I'm working hard to provide a strong reliability 💪

-I am also working as CTO for the [French Intranet solution Inside](https://www.intranet-inside.com/).🇫🇷
+I worked during 5 years as CTO for the [French Intranet solution Inside](https://www.intranet-inside.com/).🇫🇷

+I'm currently working as CTO since June 2022 at [Medici.tv](https://www.medici.tv/) which is the Netflix of Classical Music. 🎵